Gomez Marchante hopes to put bad luck behind him | Cyclingnews.com

 Gomez Marchante hopes to put bad luck behind him

-“We felt great support for our team in the streets of Seville and during the first days of the race on Andalucian roads,” Gomez Marchante told Cyclingnews.
-“It was a wonderful way for us to start the Vuelta.
-There were many people who came out just to see us.
-They’re proud that we wear the colours of the region.”
+As a rider on the local team for the first few stages of the 2010 Vuelta in Sevilla, Malaga and Marbella, the squad will be fighting hard to make a name for itself in the race.
+"We felt a great support for our team in the streets of Sevilla last night," Gomez Marchante told Cyclingnews at the start of stage two.
+"It was a wonderful way for us to start the Vuelta.
+There were many people coming to see us.
+They're proud that we wear the colours of the region."

-In Andalucia-Cajasur’s Vuelta line-up, only Gomez Marchante who is originally from Madrid but lives in Alicante, and Argentine Jorge Montenegro aren’t from Andalucia.
-All of the other riders hail from this southern part of Spain.
+In the line up of the Andalucia-Cajasur team for the Vuelta only Gomez Marchante, who is originally from Madrid but lives in Alicante, and Argentine Jorge Montenegro aren't from Andalucia.
+All the other riders hail from this southern part of Spain.

+Gomez Marchante started his pro career in 2004 with Costa de Almeria-Paternina, which was another squad sponsored by a territory of the Mediterranean coast.
+He finished eighth overall at his first participation at the Vuelta that year.

-But he wasn’t so successful when he joined Cervélo for one year in 2009.
-“I started well with a 9th place at Le Tour de Langkawi in Malaysia,” he said.
-“But I crashed at Paris-Nice.
+But he wasn't so successful when he joined Cervélo for one year in 2009.
+"I started well with a ninth place at Le Tour de Langkawi in Malaysia," he recalled.
+"But I crashed at Paris-Nice.
 At the Tour de France, I was in the front group during stage 16 won by Mikel Astarloza when my team car made me crash.
-I’ve had a lot of bad luck and I hope this is over.
+I've had a lot of bad luck and I hope this is over."

-“It’s calmer for me when I ride for a team like Andalucia-Cajasur,” Gomez Marchante said.
-“Unfortunately I can’t ride the Tour de France anymore but the Vuelta is a big goal.
-I’m not thinking of the GC because I crashed again at the Tour of Burgos and my condition wasn’t as good as I hoped when I started this race, but I’ll definitely target a stage win in one of the mountain stages.”
+"It's quieter for me to ride for a team like Andalucia-Cajasur," Gomez Marchante added.
+"Unfortunately I can't ride the Tour de France anymore but the Vuelta is a big goal.
+I'm not thinking of GC because I've crashed again at the Tour of Burgos and I'm not too sure of how my condition is, but I'll definitely target a stage win in one of the mountain stages."

 Cyclingnews Newsletter